-China, the world's recognised industrial giant, has "sneezed", bringing about a slump in imports and a subsequent trickle down to shelved investment and a series of other ills, impacting on Aussie's mining industries.
+China, the world's recognised industrial giant, has "sneezed", bringing about a slump in imports and a subsequent trickle-down to shelved investment and a series of other ills, affecting Australia's mining industries.

-Queensland has announced plans to hike taxes on coal, leading BHP Billiton to warn this would dent profits and affect future investment.
+Queensland has announced plans to hike taxes on coal, leading BHP Billiton to warn that would dent profits and affect future investment.

-Even the massive enterprise known as Rio Tinto, with huge coal mining interests in the Sunshine State, is making ominous noises about the impact of the tax on further development.
+Even the massive enterprise known as Rio Tinto, which has huge coal-mining interests in the sunshine state, is making ominous noises about the impact of the tax on further development.

-Clearly, what attracts workers to mining is the pay.
-So those returning to NZ are in for relatively slim pickings, I suggest.
+So those returning to New Zealand are in for relatively slim pickings, I suggest.